 A six-figure freelancer on the questions to ask about a writing project BEFORE you start working on it.
-(This will save you years of pain.)

 And that question is this: What’s going to be my hourly rate on this?